 If I own multiple companies, can I be included in each subsidy calculation?
 No. There are special rules here and the general rule of thumb is that you can’t double dip as an owner.

 What happens if I make a mistake on the original application for the 75% wage subsidy?
-It’s unknown right now how this will be handled.
-However, there are signs that encourage companies to submit correctly the first time as there may not be an opportunity to resubmit.
+The application can now be amended to reflect any mistakes identified.

 Do I have to pay employees the other 25% of their salary for the CEWS?
 The government encourages you to do so, but if you’re not able to, you’ll need to discuss this with your employees and ensure your payroll system is updated accordingly.